 Should you apply for student loans for Higher Education from the UK government, please ensure that you send Registry the relevant confirmation ahead of your first day of study.
 You will find further information and advice on the availability and application process for student loans on the government’s student finance pages.

-We also have a limited number of bursaries and scholarships available to students, one of which is the Iris Truscott Scholarship, which is awarded to a Certificate in Ballet Teaching Studies graduate and Licentiate of the Royal Academy of Dance student in support and encouragement of their continued professional development as ballet teachers.
+We also have a limited number of bursaries and scholarships available to students, one of which is the Iris Truscott Scholarship, which is awarded to a Certificate in Ballet Teaching Studies graduate (until 2024) and Licentiate of the Royal Academy of Dance student in support and encouragement of their continued professional development as ballet teachers.
 To find out more about Iris Truscott and the Trust created in her name, please download her biography.

 If someone else sponsors you and pays all or part of the tuition fee for you, please let us know if your sponsor requires a separate invoice.
 You are responsible for payment in case your sponsor does not pay your tuition fee.